seed95/Lalaei/README.md

 ```

 ### Class Names
-Class names should always start with Pna
+Class names should always start with project name(Pna) and should be camel case.
 ```
 class PnaScene
 {